 I have the instinct to find the original angle of a story and I approach destinations as a blank canvas.
 More often than not, I arrive with the idea for a story in the back of my mind but it’s the story that finds me.

-I’ve worked in content marketing campaigns for Hipmunk, IHG – InterContinental Hotels Group, Hotel Planner, and partnered with French Haveli Boutique Heritage Home, Lazy Flavors, 6Only Guest House, Fantasporto (Oporto International Film Festival), London Horror Festival, Pacific Holidays and North Dakota Tourism.
+I’ve worked in content marketing campaigns for Hipmunk, IHG – InterContinental Hotels Group, Hotel Planner, and partnered with French Haveli Boutique Heritage Home, Lazy Flavors, 6Only Guest House, Fantasporto (Oporto International Film Festival), London Horror Festival, Pacific Holidays, North Dakota Tourism, and much more.
+The list grows every year as the result of my personal commitment to turning Tripper in a worldwide reference of sustainable cultural tourism for independent travelers.

-I’m a detail-oriented professional writer who specializes in writing high-quality original and search engine optimized web content.
-I’m available to promote your event or service on Tripper’s online channels (blog and social media outlets) to help you improve the online footprint of your travel business.
+I’m a detail-oriented professional writer who specializes in writing high-quality original and SEO optimized web content.
+I’m available to promote your event or service on Tripper’s online channels (blog and social media outlets) to help you improve the online presence of your travel business.

-My most recent writing collaboration is for Lonely Planet as their local expert in Lisbon.
+My most recent regular writing collaborations are for Lonely Planet as a local expert in Lisbon and Skyscanner.

 — Lonely Planet (@lonelyplanet) January 5, 2017

-Tripper’s readers are independent travelers looking for unique experiences, with a high positive impact on the local communities and economy.
+Tripper’s readers are independent travelers looking for unique experiences, with a high positive impact on the local communities and the local economy.

 They prefer to explore lesser-known destinations but don’t dismiss a visit to a famous tourist destination as long as it’s presented to them from a unique angle.